MIT-Emerging-Talent/ET6-foundations-group-24/collaboration/retrospective.md

    individually each time, we plan to keep a shared list of these common issues.
 This way, everyone can see and remember them, helping us improve and use better practices in future projects._
+   3. __Sharing knowledge among team members before starting the project__: _By
+   sharing our individual skills and knowledge at the start, we can help each other become more effective and efficient in the work we do._
+   4. __Creating a list of each member’s skills and capabilities__: _Knowing who
+   is
+   best suited for each task will enable us to make better decisions on task delegation and leverage everyone's strengths._
+   5. __Documenting work steps, policies, and best practices__: _Clear documentation
+   will ensure that all team members are on the same page, reducing confusion and the chances of mistakes in the future._

 ## Lessons Learned 🎓